Shopify/hydrogen-v1/docs/hooks/usequery.md

+---
+url: /api/hydrogen/hooks/global/usequery
+title: useQuery
+description: The useQuery hook executes an asynchronous operation like fetch in a way that supports Suspense.
+---

 The `useQuery` hook executes an asynchronous operation like `fetch` in a way that supports [Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html).
 It's based on [react-query](https://react-query.tanstack.com/reference/useQuery).
 You can use this hook to call any third-party APIs from a server component.

 > Note: